Abul Hashim

-Early life
+Early life and education

 Abul Hashim was born on 25 January 1905 to a Bengali family of Muslim zamindars in the village of Kashiara (later renamed Kasemnagar) in the Burdwan district of the Bengal Presidency.
 He was the son of politician Abul Kasem and grandnephew of Nawab Abdul Jabbar.
 He graduated from Burdwan Raj College in 1928, which was then affiliated with the University of Calcutta, and earned a law degree in 1931 from the same university.
 Then he started his law practice at the court of Burdwan.

 He was the father of Bangladeshi leftist politician and writer Badruddin Umar.

 Political career

 Abul Hashim started his political activity with the Muslim League hoping to free Bengal from the political manoeuvrings and the economic exploitations of the non-Bengali landlords and capitalists, like the Khwajas and the Ispahanis respectively.
 He took part in the election to the Bengal Legislative Council in 1936, and participated in the All India Muslim League conference at Allahabad in 1938.
 He also participated in Muslim League's Lahore conference in 1940.
 Hashem, a Muslim with a leftist sensibility, opted to pursue his agenda within the Muslim League and, using his family connections, got elected as the general secretary of the Bengal Provincial Muslim League in 1943.
 In his memoirs, Abul Hashim mentions that at the meeting where he was elected to the post, he was clad in a dhoti.
-He was critical of Jinnah's vision of East Pakistan, the modern day Bangladesh.
+He was critical of Muhammad Ali Jinnah's vision of East Pakistan, the modern day Bangladesh.
 The success of the Muslim League soon came through in the 1946 election.
 He maintained a political proximity with Huseyn Shaheed Suhrawardy and was active in Pakistan Movement.